Clinical UM Guideline

 The absence of aura, nausea, or vomiting has helped distinguish cluster from migraine headaches, but studies indicate that 14% of individuals with cluster headache experience aura, 51% have a personal or family history of migraine, 56% report photophobia, 43% report phonophobia, and 23% report osmophobia (Van Vliet, 2003).
 Therefore, the presence of aura, nausea, vomiting, or photophobia should not rule out a diagnosis of cluster headache.
 A characteristic feature of cluster headache, noted by 93% of individuals in one study, is restlessness, with behaviors such as pacing and rocking the head and trunk with head in hands (Bahra, 2002).
 Most of these headaches last 15 minutes to 3 hours and recur at the same time of day, often at night.
 Many attacks begin during the first rapid-eye-movement sleep phase.
 Individuals may report a seasonal pattern of cluster headache with spring and autumn peaks.

 The U.S. Headache Consortium (Matchar, 2003) identified the following goals for successful treatment of acute attacks of migraine:

 U.S. Food and Drug Administration (FDA) Boxed Warning and Product Information

-Intravenous or subcutaneous dihydroergotamine therapy is contraindicated for use in individuals in any of the following situations (Dihydroergotamine mesylate injection USP, Product Insert Information, 2009):
+Intravenous or subcutaneous dihydroergotamine therapy is contraindicated for use in individuals in any of the following situations (Dihydroergotamine mesylate injection USP, PI, 2009):